-To further confirm that the privacy gains observed on models trained with LoRA do not come at the cost of utility, and that the privacy loss observed with full fine-tuning is not due to overfitting or preventable by early stopping, we analyzed the utility-privacy tradeoff throughout the fine-tuning process.
-Figure~\ref{fig-tradeoff} illustrates the evolution of privacy and utility for Llama 3.2 3B during both LoRA and full fine-tuning.
-The figure shows that LoRA fine-tuning consistently follows a more privacy-preserving trend, with lower memorization scores compared to full fine-tuning at similar utility levels.
+To assess whether the privacy gains resulting from replacing full fine-tuning with LoRA is due to overfitting and is preventable by early stopping, we analyzed the utility-privacy tradeoff throughout the CL fine-tuning steps.
+Comparing utility and privacy with respect to training steps further allows us to assess whether the privacy gains observed when training models with LoRA and CL come at the cost of utility.
+Figure~\ref{fig-tradeoff} illustrates the evolution of the privacy and utility for Llama 3.2 3B for LoRA and full fine-tuning.
+The figure shows that \textbf{LoRA consistently follows a more privacy-preserving trend than full fine-tuning throughout the training steps}, with lower memorization scores at similar utility levels.
 Furthermore, after a certain number of fine-tuning steps, the model's tendency to memorize data increases without significant improvements in utility, due to overfitting.
-This highlights that \textit{early stopping during LLM training not only improves efficiency, but also helps privacy by reducing the risk of memorization.}
+This highlights that early stopping during LLM training not only improves efficiency, but also reduces the risk of memorization.